interrogator/jason-lee-iran/README.md

 ![33.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i33.jpg)

-This is the Vakil mosque in Shiraz, Iran.
+This is the Vakil Mosque in Shiraz.
 The only thing more impressive than the 48 enormous columns here is that each one is made from a solid piece of stone.

 ---